All That She Wants (TV series): International broadcast

 The series premiered in Australia on SBS On Demand 3 April 2024.
 In Greece it premiered on Vodafone Greece 30 April 2024.
-In Sweden, the series began airing on TV3 in 1 May 2024, as well as on Viaplay the same day.
+In Sweden, the series began airing on TV3 on 1 May 2024, as well as on Viaplay the same day.
 The documentary premiered in Poland on Canal+ Premium.
 The series became available in the United States on Viaplay, 5 December 2024.